Degree Plan - Bachelor of Science in Structural Analysis/ Design Option in Engineering Technology

 The B.S.E.T.
 Structural Analysis/ Design Option in Engineering Technology degree program at the University of Houston-Downtown is a distinctive program in the College of Sciences and Technology.
-The focus of the program is the application of computer technology, modern materials and construction techniques to the overall design of structures, which includes project planning, costs estimates, and management of the project.
+The focus of the program is the application of computer technology, modern materials and construction techniques to the overall design of structures, which includes project planning, cost estimates, and management of the project.

 PROGRAM EDUCATIONAL OBJECTIVES